This Visual Studio Code vs Atom comparison explains the features and compares the two most used source code editors of the modern world:

 To know about the installation steps of the Atom editor, please refer here.

-While installing Visual Studio Code and Atom, you would have probably noticed that Atom weighs higher than Visual Studio Code which has a slight impact on the performance of it by causing a sluggish behavior.
+While installing Visual Studio Code and Atom, you would have probably noticed that Atom weighs higher than Visual Studio Code which has a slight impact on its performance of it by causing sluggish behavior.

 When you see the installation steps, both Visual Studio Code and Atom get installed in a couple of clicks.
 Apart from installation, both the editors involve setup in which the user can add extensions as per the requirement.

 When you consider Visual Studio Code, there are more built-in features, hence the users need to go to extensions only in case of customizations.
 In the Case of Atom, mostly the features come from extensions.

 Design is the most disputed factor when it comes to comparing Visual Studio Code and Atom.
 Knowing that it depends on the developer’s own choice to rate any code editor in terms of Design, still we will bring some key points that will help to decide easily.